Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 ```

 Note that when you train your model you can define a callback to, for example, save your model so that
-next time you can simply load the model instead of retraining everything.
+next time you can simply load the model instead of retraining everything:

 ```python
 # This is the callback used to save the best model during training.